Myths and legends

 Casa da Peste (Cerdedo-Cotobade)

-History and legend are combined in the Casa da Peste, located in the place of Godela.
-According to legend, forty people affected by the plague were quarantined inside this eighteenth-century abandoned building (the lintel bears the inscription of the year 1721).
+History and legend are combined in the Casa da Peste, located in the place of A Godela.
+According to legend, people affected by the plague were quarantined inside this eighteenth-century building.
 In fact, during the first decades of the 18th century there was an outbreak of the disease in Galicia, which makes the story plausible.

 The Santa Compaña (Holy Company) is one of the most popular mythical beliefs in As Rías Baixas and Galicia.
 It is a procession of tormented souls wandering barefoot and wearing white cloaks.
 Every soul holds a candle, and their presence can be detected by the scent of melted wax.
 The procession is led by the “Estadea”, who is usually taller.
 Sometimes they carry a coffin bearing the body of a relative of the person who sees the procession.
 Shortly after, the relative dies.
 The person who sees the Santa Compaña may be then the leader of the procession who carried the cross and the cauldron of holy water.
 He can only be freed of the curse if he manages to come across another person during the procession, as the curse will be passed onto that person.